gnosis/dex-docs/docs/tutorial-integrations.md

 yarn build
 ```

-This should put us in the same place as has having completed the project initialization steps independantly.
+This should put us in the same place as has having completed the project initialization steps independently.
-We are now prepared to start scripting interactions with the Gnosis Protocol.
+We are now prepared to start scripting interactions with  Gnosis Protocol.
-To test this run the `exchange_interaction` script via the command below.
+To test this, run the `exchange_interaction` script via the command below.

-Note that before attempting to execute any of these truffle scripts, you will have to export your own `INFURA_KEY`!
+Note that before attempting to execute any of these Truffle scripts, you will have to export your own `INFURA_KEY`!

 ```sh
 export INFURA_KEY=<your infura key>